girish425/Travel-Tourism-Hospitality-Analysis/DAILY PROGRESS/KEERTHI/Readme.md

 Seaborn
 Jupyter Notebook

-Person 2 — Missing Values & Outlier Treatment
+WEEK-1 — Missing Values & Outlier Treatment
 ===============================================
 My responsibility in the project was to perform data cleaning and preprocessing on the hotel booking dataset.